Robot1que/book/docs/azure/az-204/05-app-service.md

 ## Feature Flags

-Use **Azure App Confuguration** to manage application feature flags from a centralised place.
+Use **Azure App Configuration** to manage application feature flags from a centralised place.

 ## Auto-scale

+All apps run on all VM instances configured in the App Service plan.

 App service can: